 Please consider donating your unwanted games

 It’s not always about money or buying new games.
 Sometimes you just want to get rid of something with no expectation of getting anything in return and sometimes you want to help out a good cause or those less fortunate than you.
 Instead of selling or trading away your unwanted games, please consider donating them.

 Games can be donated to local schools or libraries.
 Though when donating to a library I do suggest you actually talk to a librarian and not just use a dropbox.
 You want to make sure that the library actually wants the game and will put them to good use.

 If you are lucky enough to have a local gaming club or meet up group find out if they have a game library to contribute to.
 Similarly, a local game store or game cafe may be interested in your unwanted games as something for their customers to play.
 The great thing about this option is that it keeps the games in the local community.
 This also means that if you ever regret getting rid of a game there’s a good chance you can still play it.

 Many charity organizations will also be very happy to take your no longer needed games off of your hand.
 Hostels love to have games for their guests to play, the Ronald McDonald House is always looking for family-weight games, etc.

-One thing that we do here in Windsor an annual Extra Life Charity Auction, where local gamers donate games and other geeky items.
-The games sold at that event usually end up going to local gamers and all of the money raised goes to support Children’s Miracle Network Hospitals.
+One thing that we do here in Windsor is an annual Extra Life Charity Auction, where local gamers donate games and other geeky items.
+The games sold at that event usually end up going to other local gamers and all of the money raised goes to support Children’s Miracle Network Hospitals.